valfirst/crawler4j/README.md

         </dependency>
 ```

+If you get exceptions related to missing classes in `Apache Tika`, you can check the related exclusion list in the [Module POM](crawler4j-core/pom.xml) and re-add these dependencies in your project!

 ## Quickstart
 You need to create a crawler class that extends WebCrawler.
 This class decides which URLs
 should be crawled and handles the downloaded page.
 The following is a sample